bioMAPT/klipper/docs/Benchmarks.md

 | 1 stepper            | 85    |
 | 3 stepper            | 359   |

-### RP2040 step rate benchmark
+### RPxxxx step rate benchmark

-The following configuration sequence is used on the RP2040:
+The following configuration sequence is used on the RP2040 and RP2350:

 ```
 allocate_oids count=3